The Best Things To Do in the Wichita Mountains: Hiking, Scenic Views & More

 Forty Foot Hole

-The Forty Foot Hole Trail is a 1.4 mile that leads to a canyon carved by West Cache Creek.
+This might be the prettiest place in Oklahoma!
+The 40 Foot Hole Trail is a 1.4 mile that leads to a canyon carved by West Cache Creek.
 The trail has 154 feet of elevation gain and is rated easy.
 It follows the rim of the canyon and the walls get further on the trail.

 Along the way, look across the canyon and up onto the hill for the chance to see wildlife.
 I saw several bison and longhorn off in the distance.
 When you reach the “hole,” there is a place to climb down into the canyon.
 This is the most difficult part of the trail and involves some rock scrambling.